 The key is to make sure there is no more than 3/8" gap between frames when the bees are building honeycomb.
 If there is a larger gap, the bees may build cross comb.
 Once the honeycomb is built, you can increase the gap between the frames.

-Although it is easier to manage 9 frames in a 10 frame box in the summer when the hive is full, when it's cooler out, it's best to keep your brood boxes at 10 frames so you can push the frames as close together as possible and the bees have an easier time keeping the brood warm.
+Although it is easier to manage 9 frames in a 10 frame box, when it's cooler out, it's best to keep 10 frames in your brood boxes, so the bees have an easier time keeping the brood warm.

 Using 11 Frames In a 10 Frame Box